A uniform Linnik basic lemma and entropy bounds: Reduction to type

 for every $a \in A'(\beta,\delta)$. \end{cor}

-Note that Corollary~\ref{cor:alternativetheorem} implies Theorem~\ref{thm:refinement of main} as $\decayone(a) > 2 \hint(a)$ for every $a \in A'$.
+Note that Corollary~\ref{cor:alternativetheorem} implies Theorem~\ref{thm:refinement of main} as $\decayone(a) \geq 2 \hint(a)$ for every $a \in A'$ as established at the beginning of the proof of Theorem~\ref{thm:main}.
 As expected, the bounds in the corollary turn into the bounds from Theorem~\ref{thm:main} when $\alpha\to 0$.
 In both cases of Corollary~\ref{cor:alternativetheorem} the assumption implies in particular that the discriminant of the intermediate field is at the same power scale as the discriminant of the quartic field.

 \begin{proof} The corollary merely consists of an adaptation of the arguments in the proof of Theorem~\ref{thm:main}.
 We estimate for $\tau_i$ as in \eqref{eq:timerestr1} and \eqref{eq:timerestr5}:

 For the second term to dominate, we need